vkaran101/sase/README.md

 ### Footer

 The footer section has quite a lot of content.
-There is an alternative NU SASE logo that brings visitors back to the home page.
+There is an alternative NUSASE logo that brings visitors back to the home page.
 There are links that allow visitors to sign up for SASE's mailing list and other ways to join SASE.
 A list of organizations that has affiliations with SASE is also available.